Yusuffrih/PianoBop/README.md

 ### User Expectations
 * To give the website developer some feedback
 * To be able to contact the site owner to give feedback
-* To be able to choose a difficulty level
+* To be able to play at different difficulty levels
 * To be able to start the game when I am ready to play for a positive UX

 ### Design Choices